Louchaofeng/Ames-mutagenicity-optimization/README.md

 A total of 6 base classifiers and 1 consensus model were save in 'models' file.

 ## Mutagenicity prediction using the jupyter notebook
+Run *ames_model.ipynb* in your jupyter notebook.

-## Mutagenicity optimization using 'lmmd.ecust.edu.cn/admetsar2/admetopt2'
+## Mutagenicity optimization using the webserver: 'lmmd.ecust.edu.cn/admetsar2/admetopt2'